Genetic-guided GFlowNets for Sample Efficient Molecular Optimization: Implementation details of

 \paragraph{Network architecture.} Our policy network is parameterized using a recurrent neural network containing multiple GRU cells \citep{chung2014gru}.
-In molecular optimization, RNN-based models with string molecular representations have proven to be successful \citep[e.g.,][]{olivecrona2017molecular, ahn2020guiding}.
-In experiments, we employ the same hyperparameters to directly compare with REINVENT, whose input embedding dimension is 128, and hidden dimension is 512 with three layers.
+In molecular optimization, RNN-based models with string molecular representations have proven to be successful \cite{olivecrona2017molecular, ahn2020guiding, hu2024molrl}.
+In experiments, we employ the same hyperparameters to directly compare with REINVENT, whose input embedding dimension is 128 and hidden dimension is 512 with three layers.

-\paragraph{Pre-training.} According to the PMO benchmark guidelines \citep{gao2022sample}, the pre-training is conducted on ZINC 250K.
-Since the network architecture is the same as REINVENT, we use the pre-trained model in the experiments.
-It allows the direct comparison of fine-tuning approaches.
+\paragraph{Pretraining.} According to the PMO benchmark guidelines \citep{gao2022sample}, the pre-training is conducted on ZINC 250K.
+The overall framework is illustrated in \cref{fig:pretraining}.
+Since the network architecture is the same as REINVENT, we adopt the provided pretrained model for REINVENT in the PMO benchmark.
+This allows the direct comparison of fine-tuning approaches.